 The emission factors in the Rock Crusher Emission Calculation Guide are taken from US EPA publication AP-42 Compilation of Air Pollutant Emission Factors, Volume I: Stationary Point and Area Sources, Fifth Edition as adopted by reference in 18 AAC 50.035.
-The Permittee may use other emission factors as outlined in Rock Crusher Emission Calculation Guide and Standard Permit Condition I provided those emission factors have been approved by the Department.
+The Permittee may use other emission factors as outlined in Rock Crusher Emission Calculation Guide and SPC I provided those emission factors have been approved by the Department.
+If the Permittee does not choose to annually calculate assessable emissions, emissions fees will be based on "potential to emit" (PTE).